nopsys/CogNOS/README.md

 There are two ways of contributing.
 At the image level or at the VM level.

 ### Image-level contributions
 This is the standard way of contributing.
 Usually most users will work only at the image level.
-If all your contributions live at the image side then you could just make a pull request of smalltalk code to the SqueakNOS repository.
-Note that by default, the official nopsys git repository is configured in the Iceberg git tool.
-You should update that to your own clone to be able to push and then submit a pull request.
+If all your contributions live at the image side then you could just make a pull request of smalltalk code to the [SmalltalkNOS repository](https://github.com/nopsys/SmalltalkNOS).
+Note that the SmalltalkNOS repository inside the development image is already loaded and pointing to the official repository.
+You should update that to your fork to be able to push and then submit a pull request.

 ### VM-level contributions